 Children with Developmental Disorders including Autism Spectrum Disorders”

 For further information on this Family Carers Expo:

 Phone: 4921 4895 or 1300 887 776

 or Email: Educare-Admin@hnehealth.nsw.gov.au

 Newcastle Mens Shed Workshop has finally got a home, with the support of the Hunter Development Corporation, we have signed the lease and will be moving into Admin Building at the old BHP.
 The address is 99 Selwyn Street Mayfield North 2304.
 We will be located in the right front basement are of the building.

-We expect that membership will fill up very fast.
+Newcastle Mens Shed Workshop needs new members.
+If you are interested in woodworking or metal work or even doing community support work, based out of our new workshop ,we expect that membership will fill up very fast.
 Mens sheds can only accept so many members because it is a part of our safe working policy and helps to prevent over crowding in a workshop environment.
 So if you want to become a volunteer of Newcastle Mens Shed Workshop, you will need to join our mens shed very quickly.

 Activities Newcastle Mens Shed Workshop

 Workshop activities that are being planed for in Newcastle Mens Shed Workshop include

 Woodworking with all kinds of wood working machinery available to members, and if you have a home project you are working on then by all means come along and join our Newcastle Mens Shed Workshop.
 We have 2 wood-turning lathes, and all kinds of saws, drop saws, table bench saws for cutting timber and need to find a good band saw.
 We have chains saws and work working tools of all kinds.
 With the new shed opening we need all kind of things for the wood working shop.